 Around the world, societies that otherwise offer children very little formal instruction make an exception for matters of social skills and etiquette (Lancy 2008; 2012).
 Even !Kung hunter-gatherers, people known for the freedom they give their children, make a special effort to socialize their kids.
 Babies and toddlers are given attractive beads to look at, and then instructed to pass them along to specific family members (Bakeman et al 1990).
 Daily acts of sharing and reciprocity are essential for survival in this society; adults play an active role in transmitting these values.

-Here are some activities that may help kids learn specific social
+So here are some activities that may help kids learn social skills.
+The first part

 For more information about the development of people skills, see my evidence-based pages about social cognition in children.

 Babies and toddlers are capable of spontaneous acts of kindness, but they can be shy around new people.
 How can we teach them that a new person is a friend?
 Rodolfo Barragan and Carol Dweck (2015) tested this simple tactic: Have the child engage in playful acts of reciprocity, like

 - taking turns pressing the buttons on a toy,